“Moving money forward“ Money Forward

 Members

-Members : Masaaki Tanaka (Independent External Director), Etsuko Okajima (Independent External Director), Ryoko Ueda (Independent External Director)
+Members : Masaaki Tanaka (Independent External Director), Etsuko Okajima (Independent External Director), Gen Miyazawa (Independent External Director)

 Policy on the composition of the Board of Directors, policy on appointment and dismissal of Directors, nomination of candidates for Directors, policy on the determination of compensation, etc. for Directors (composition and level of compensation for Directors), amount of compensation, etc. for individual Directors, and limit on the total amount of compensation for Directors and Audit & Supervisory Board Member